lzwjava/lzwjava.github.io/_posts/2024-12-17-avoid-death-en.md

 It is house mortgage.
 Other types of gambling will make things worse.
 I have heard of some cases in my surroundings.

-## Learn to Deal with Stress

-Learn to deal with stress.
-Stress is a large part of modern life.
-We need to learn more, understand how other people live in this world, and know how people lived long ago.
-We need to read a lot to gain correct views about things.

 ## Be Careful of Scams or Crimes